-There is no guarantee that a student who is a successful undergraduate will be a successful doctoral student.
+There's no guarantee that a student who's a successful undergraduate will be a successful doctoral student.
 Third-cycle studies require independence, responsibility, discipline and the ability to formulate and process scientific problems.
-A doctoral student has at least two supervisors to provide support, but the teachers, lectures, tutorials and continual assessment through examination found at undergraduate level are generally no longer there – the doctoral student must be the driving force for his or her own studies.
+A doctoral student has at least two supervisors to provide support, but the teachers, lectures, tutorials and continual assessment through examination found at undergraduate level are generally no longer there.
+The doctoral student must be in charge of his or her own studies.

-Doctoral students often feel that they have not been particularly welcomed or introduced when they start their studies.
-One piece of advice is to find as much information as possible about what third-cycle education is like at the department you are interested in, before applying.
+Doctoral students often feel that they haven't been particularly welcomed or introduced when they start their studies.
+One piece of advice is to find as much information as possible about what third-cycle education is like at the department you're interested in, before applying.

 Here are a few general factors:

 - Third-cycle education includes courses, private study, research and writing a thesis in close cooperation with a supervisor.

 - Many programmes also have various types of research seminars.